approov/quickstart-react-native/README.md

 Note that it is possible to use both approaches side-by-side in the same app, in case your app uses a mixture of 1st and 3rd party APIs.

-See [FAQ](https://github.com/approov/quickstart-react-native/blob/main/FAQ.md) for a answers to common questions about the integration and troubleshooting.
+See [FAQ](https://github.com/approov/quickstart-react-native/blob/main/FAQ.md) for answers to common questions about the integration and troubleshooting.

 See [REFERENCE](https://github.com/approov/quickstart-react-native/blob/main/REFERENCE.md) for a complete list of all of the Approov related methods.